 Track mileage automatically

-If you wonder whether a sole trader can have employees, the answer is yes!
-Not only that - there is also no specified limit on how many employees a sole trader can have.
+If you’ve wondered if you can have employees as a sole trader, the answer is yes.
+There is also no specified limit on how many employees a sole trader can have in Australia before they must incorporate the company.

-That said, sole traders who employ staff (or intend to do so) should understand all the implications and legal requirements involved.
+That being said, entrepreneurs who employ someone as a sole trader (or intend to do so) should understand all the implications and legal requirements involved.

 Kilometre tracking made easy